rnlow22/shopping_mall_sales_dashboard/README.md

   <img src="https://github.com/rnlow22/shopping_mall_sales_dashboard/assets/30455582/6973b600-f550-4e63-a108-2d5af1279abf" width="45%" />
 </p>

 **Recommended Business Decision**: The marketing team should conduct targeted personalized campaigns for customers aged 55 to 64, specifically focusing on Cosmetic products.
-Before launching the campaigns, A/B testing should be conducted to evaluate their effectiveness in boosting Sales Revenue (RM).
+Before launching the campaigns, A/B testing should be conducted to evaluate their effectiveness in boosting Sales Revenue (TL).

 2. There has been a **sudden drop** in the number of **young adult customers aged 25 to 34** purchasing **Technology products** in January 2023 compared to the past 7 months, **decreasing from 39 to 26 (33%)**.
 Consequently, there was a corresponding **24% decrease** in **both sales count and sales amount (TL)** in January 2023.
 <p float="center">